 Your preferred handyman should be all-rounded and well-versed in all that pertains to cricketing equipment.
 They’ll be in the position to advise you accordingly in case of a minor hitch.

-Care of your Cricket Bat
+Care and Maintenance of your Cricket Bat

 Use linseed oil for the prevention of splitting and cracking.
 It also maintains the right level of moisture within your bat.